geminiplanetimager/gpi_pipeline/documentation/installation/install_compiled.rst

  * A platform-independent ZIP file containing only the compiled pipeline code itself.
 To use this file, you must download and install the IDL runtime virtual machine yourself.
 It may be obtained from `Excelis <http://www.exelisvis.com/ProductsServices/IDL.aspx>`_.
- * Platform specific ZIP files that contain the compiled pipeline code along with the IDL runtime virtual machine for a given operating system.
+ * Platform specific ZIP files that contain the compiled pipeline code *plus* the IDL runtime virtual machine for a given operating system.
    These contain everything you will need to start the GPI pipeline on that OS.